newjerseyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Joinder of all members is impracticable, i.e., the court cannot examine the testimony of every plaintiff;

-• the class members have common claims or defenses; and,
+• The class members have common claims or defenses, and

 How do I File a Claim in a New Jersey Small Claims Court?

 New Jersey judiciary provides systematic instructions for filing small claims in the state.
-Generally, small claims case involves a suit seeking damages for civil injury worth up to $5000.
+Generally, a small claims case involves a suit seeking damages for civil injury worth up to $5000.
 A small claims case begins viz:

-• Discovery: The case proceeds to discovery after the plaintiff completes the service of process, and the defendant responds with an answer.
+• Discovery: The case proceeds to discovery after the plaintiff completes the service of process and the defendant responds with an answer.
 At this stage, the litigants participate in the exchange of information about the case.
 The period of discovery depends on the TAN.

 Do I Need a Small Claims Lawyer?